PeterV84/Election_Analysis_/README.md

 Python and Visual Studio Code Project

 ## Project Overview
-A Colorado board of elections employee has given you the following tasks to complete the the election audit of a recent local congressional election.
+A Colorado board of elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1.Calculate the total number of votes cast

 2.Get a complete list of candidates who recieved votes.

-3.Calculate the total nummber of votes each candidate won 4.Calculate the percentage of votes each candidate won.
+3.Calculate the total number of votes each candidate won.

+4.Calculate the percentage of votes each candidate won.

-5. Determine the winner of the election based on popular vote.
+5.Determine the winner of the election based on popular vote.

 ## Resources
 -Data Source: election_results.csv